Sabotto/signal_project/README.md

 - `websocket:<port>`: Streams the simulated data to WebSocket clients connected to the specified port.
 - `tcp:<port>`: Streams the simulated data to TCP clients connected to the specified port.

+## UML Diagrams
+The alert generation system is created using interfaces of an alert generation system that is then implemented for alerts based on record type.
+There is a base alert class, an alert generator (evaluator), an alert factory interface (creator), and an alert strategy pattern interface (used for threshold management).
+These are used to make alert systems for blood pressure, ECG, and blood oxygen records for patients.
+The strategy's checkAlert() method checks the thresholds for the measurement of the record.
+If the threshold limit is passed, a new alert is returned (made by the alert factory).
+This then goes through the AlertGenerator class, which evaluates the data of the alert before triggering it.
+The Alert class is used to set and get the data, and of course, each record type uses the same system described previously.
+Subsystems such as the data storage and patient identification are also being used.
 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.